Understanding Food Packaging Symbols

 Colour-coded nutrition labels help customers to make informed choices.

-Tips for interpreting Food Packaging Symbols
+Tips for Interpreting Food Packaging Symbols

 Food packaging symbols are not static.
 They can change due to new legislation, customer demand or fresh initiatives on health and the environment.
 Food companies need to keep up-to-date for legal reasons, failure to comply can lead to a prosecution under Food Law.